 Japanese curry, the soul food of the Japanese, at its finest right here in Yokosuka!

-The origin of Japanese household’s gentle and familial taste, Yokosuka kaigun curry is a flavor yet to be replicated anywhere else in the world.
+The origin of the Japanese household’s gentle and familial taste, Yokosuka kaigun curry is a flavor yet to be replicated anywhere else in the world.

 The “Yokosuka Kaigun Curry Guidebook” is available in many places around Yokosuka, be it the station or the many curry shops, so do take the opportunity to use it in tandem with this introduction to find the curry shop that fits you the best!